Activities We Sponsor | Chess Tournaments

 - National Scholastic Chess Federation

-In conjunction with this chess tournament we host several chess classes to help participants learn the basics of the game, chess etiquette, strategy, and some of the things they will need to know to participate in the tournament.
+In conjunction with this chess tournament we host chess classes to help participants learn the basics of the game, chess etiquette, strategy, and some of the things they will need to know to participate in the tournament.
 We recommend at least one of these classes to everyone, including parents; however, the class is not required for participation in the tournament.
-Please refer to the Calendar for dates and locations of these classes.
+Please refer to the tournament registration form for dates and locations of these classes.

-The tournament is held each year at the Parkway School cafeteria in Ephrata on the first Saturday of February with check-in beginning at 7:45am and the final round should be completed by 3:00pm.
-Participation is open to all students K-12 who either attend school in or live within the Ephrata, Quincy, Soap Lake, and Moses Lake School districts.
-We encourage all students to participate.
+The tournament is held each year at the Parkway School cafeteria in Ephrata on the first Saturday of February with check-in beginning at 7:45am and the final round should be completed by 3:30pm.

 The start time of each round is estimated, and we encourage all participants to remain close to the tournament to be prepared for upcoming rounds.
 Those who leave the tournament for lunch should ask prior to leaving for an estimate as to the start of the next round.